josephong610/JDS706_DE_Wk1.2/README.md

 1. **Scatter Plot of Actual vs. Predicted Values**
    ![Actual vs Predicted](actual_vs_predicted.png)
    - Shows where predictions deviate from the 1:1 line.
-   - Clear evidence that predictions often miss actual values by a wide margin.
+   - Unfortunately shows that predictions often miss actual values by a wide margin.

 2. **Feature Importance Bar Chart**
    ![Feature Importance](feature_importance_scores.png)
    - Indicates which features had the most influence.
-   - `Age` and `Time_to_Decision` were most important, followed by satisfaction and loyalty.
+   - `Age` and `Frequency of Purchase` seems to be the most important here.

 3. **Error Distribution Histogram**
    ![Error Distribution](error_distribution.png)
    - Plots the distribution of `(Actual – Predicted)` errors.
-   - Errors center near 0 but are wide, confirming poor model accuracy.
+   - Errors center near 0 but is very wide, so it unfortunately shows some poor model accuracy.

 4. **Residual Plot**
    ![Residual Plot](residual_plot.png)
    - Residuals vs. Predicted values.
-   - No clear linear trend, but very high variance across the prediction range.
+   - There were no clear linear trend, but very high variance across the prediction range.

 5. **Average Actual vs Predicted by Age Group**
    ![Average Actual vs Predicted by Age Group](avg_actual_vs_predicted_Age_Group.png)
    - Groups customers into age bands (`<25`, `25-35`, `35-50`, `50-65`).
-   - Shows that the model consistently **underestimates purchase amounts** across most age groups.
+   - Shows that the model consistently underestimates purchase amounts across most age groups.
+I am showing the 50-65 age group to show that there are no people in that age group in my dataset.
    - The discrepancy is largest in the **25–35 group**, where predicted averages are well below actual averages.

 These plots show that while some signal exists in the data, the model still struggles to generalize.